Thyatira: History

 In early Christian times, Thyateira was home to a significant Christian church, mentioned as one of the seven Churches of the Book of Revelation in the Book of Revelation.
 According to Revelation, a woman named Jezebel (who called herself a prophetess) taught and seduced the Christians of Thyateira to commit sexual immorality and to eat food sacrificed to idols.
 However, some commentators such as Benson and Doddridge have concluded that what is being here practised in Thyatira is the same apostasy promoted in Israel by Jezebel as mentioned in the Books of Kings and that use of her name here is a direct reference to such.
 Indeed, as Doddridge notes, "the resemblance appears so great" that, in his view, it is the "same heresy which is represented".

-The Apostle Paul and Silas might have visited Thyateira during Paul's second or third journey, Acts 16:13-16.
+The Apostle Paul and Silas might have visited Thyateira during Paul's second or third journey, Acts 16:13–16.
 They visited several small unnamed towns in the general vicinity during the second journey.
 While in Philippi, Paul and Silas stayed with a woman named Lydia from Thyateira, who continued to help them even after they were jailed and released.

 In 366, a battle fought near Thyateira saw the army of Roman emperor Valens defeat Roman usurper Procopius.

 Notable people

-Artemidorus (Ἀρτεμίδωρος) of Thyateira was an ancient Greek Olympic winners of the Stadion race, in the 193rd Olympiad at 8 BC.
+Artemidorus (Ἀρτεμίδωρος) of Thyateira was an athlete who won the Stadion race in the 193rd Olympiad (8 BC).

 Nicander (Νίκανδρος), also known as Nicander of Thyateira (Νίκανδρος ὁ Θυατειρηνός) was an ancient Greek grammarian.

 Lydia of Thyatira, businesswoman in the Acts of the Apostles chapter 16 verse 11–40.
-She was the apostle Paul's first convert to Christianity in Europe.

 Bishopric

 The city was home to a Christian community from the apostolic period.
 The community continued until 1922, when the Orthodox Christian population was deported.

 In 1922, the Ecumenical Patriarch of Constantinople appointed an exarch for Western and Central Europe with the title Archbishop of Thyateira.
 The current archbishop of Thyateira (since 2019) is Nikitas Lulias.
-The Archbishop of Thyateira resides in London and has pastoral responsibility for the Greek Orthodox Church in the United Kingdom, Ireland and Malta.
+The Archbishop of Thyateira resides in London and has pastoral responsibility for the Greek Orthodox Church in Great Britain.

 The see of Thyatira is also included, without archiepiscopal rank, in the Roman Catholic Church's list of titular sees.